 With all the benefits of glass cutting boards, there are also a number of potential concerns.

+- The surface can be slippery.
 Many foods have the tendency to slip on a smooth glass surface.
 This leaves room for serious accidents to happen.
 Even if you are an experienced cook and able to cut at a speedy pace, your food could slip at any time and you might cut your finger instead.
 The slick surface of a glass chopping board is not ideal when you intend to quickly slice and dice large amounts of produce.
 Keep in mind that glass cutting boards are especially slick when wet.

+- You’ll need to sharpen knives more often.
 The surface of a glass cutting board may be beautiful and easy to clean, but that material will dull your knives over time.
 As the blade comes into contact with the hard glass, the knife becomes blunt and requires more frequent sharpening (because it is safer to work with a sharp knife than a dull knife).
 Wooden and plastic cutting boards perform better when it comes to keeping knives sharp.

+- You’ll use more effort.
 A glass board will not offer any “give” when you apply pressure as you cut, which makes it different from a wooden or plastic board.
 This means you may exert extra force when cutting your food, which can increase the risk of accidents, should you happen to slip while holding a knife.